-Each category contains a series of questions.
+Each of the six categories of HCV contain a series of questions.
 Negative answers mean that the forest does not include HCV based on current information.
 Positive answers lead to further investigation through additional questions.

-A positive response to any question that is labelled DEFINITIVE means that the elements under consideration are HCVs.
-However, a negative response to a question labelled DEFINITIVE should not be interpreted to mean that the HCV threshold has not been reached.
+A positive response to any question that is labelled DEFINITIVE means that the elements under consideration are $HCVs^$.
+However, a negative response to a question labelled DEFINITIVE should not be interpreted to mean that the HCV^ threshold has not been reached.
 Rather, The Organization should then answer the questions labelled GUIDANCE.
-Positive answers indicate the potential presence of HCVs.
-If questions labelled GUIDANCE are answered positively, it strengthens the potential for the presence of HCVs.
-It is then expected that The Organization will provide a summary substantiating why the forest area was identified as an HCV or not.
+Positive answers indicate the potential presence of $HCVs^$.
+If questions labelled GUIDANCE are answered positively, it strengthens the potential for the presence of $HCVs^$.
+It is then expected that The Organization will provide a summary substantiating why the forest area was identified as an HCV^ or not.

 Note: The framework is not intended to be a prescriptive approach.
 Guidance in interpreting the six components of the HCV definition leads the investigation to develop the evidence and thresholds for making an HCV designation.
-If an HCV designation is determined, the applicant should provide a rationale for the decision.
-Ultimately, the decision for designating an HCV resides with the forest manager, based on the input of experts and engagement with stakeholders and Indigenous Peoples.
-Where community needs (HCV 5) or cultural values (HCV 6) specific to Indigenous Peoples are identified on behalf of the Indigenous Peoples, then as a precautionary approach, engagement processes based on the right to Free, prior and informed consent (FPIC) should be used (refer to Principle 3 and FSC CA FPIC Guidance).
+If an HCV designation is determined, The Organization should provide a rationale for the decision.
+Ultimately, the decision for designating a HCV resides with the forest manager, based on the input of experts and engagement with stakeholders and Indigenous Peoples.
+Where community needs (HCV 5) or cultural values (HCV 6) specific to Indigenous Peoples are identified on behalf of the Indigenous Peoples, then as a precautionary approach, engagement processes based on the right to Free, Prior and Informed Consent (FPIC) should be used (refer to Principle 3 and FSC Canada Free, Prior and Informed Consent (FPIC) Guidance).